EJoeyIsCool/EJR-Client/README.md

 # EJR-Client

+To bookmark the client as simply as possible, go to the EJR-Client.js file in this repository. (https://github.com/EJoeyIsCool/EJR-Client/blob/main/EJR-Client.js)

+---

+I take no responsibility for any consequences that using this code in the wrong scenarios may have.
+Don't get in trouble, be smart.
+This code is just meant to be interesting and fun.

+---

+Description:

 My weekend project to improve on an old ChatGPT generated bookmarklet of mine (Triple Helix Client) by coding it myself.

 Please note that I did use ChatGPT and Claude to learn the HTML required to create this, and also for debugging at points.
 I never copied it's code though.